Kajabi Review Top Highlights

 6. Overall, the blogging functionality feels a tad weak to me.
 Not much, but a little.
 I have a feeling that the Kajabi team is working hard on developing this part of the platform, so it may soon be much, much better than it is now.
 You can still use Kajabi to accomplish everything you’d be able to do with blogging on a WordPress site, for the most part, but

 There’s an entire section of Kajabi’s website builder area that’s devoted to editing an assortment of email templates for automated emails like a welcome email that goes out to new members who have just purchased a course from you.

 That’s something I haven’t seen in other platforms with similar feature sets, and it’s great that this functionality is there.

 The emails that are there make it very easy to get your prospects and customers the information they need to see after they sign up for either free things you’re offering, or paid courses.

 There are merge codes that dynamically insert information right into the emails, like the customer’s name, their login email, password, and a link to login to access their free or paid course.

 For example, below is a preview of the Member Welcome Email that will go out to any members that buy a course from you:

 The email templates use merge codes that are in the Liquid language.
-That may take some getting used to if you’ve not worked with the Liquid language before (not many people are familiar with this language, so don’t worry, you’re not alone if you don’t know how to work with it.)
+That may take some getting used to if you’ve not worked with the Liquid language before.
+It’s not complicated by any means to insert merge codes though, so this isn’t a huge downside.

 Or, conversely, if you want to have certain information appear in an email that’s currently not appearing (meaning, dynamically generated content), you’ll need to do a bit of copying and pasting to get the Liquid merge code in the right spot of the email template.